SWITCH INDICATIONS

 2. Yaeger R, Uboha NV, Klempner SJ, et al. Adagrasib + cetuximab for KRASG12C-mutated metastatic colorectal cancer: longer follow-up analysis from KRYSTAL-1.
 Poster presented at the American Society of Clinical Oncology (ASCO) Gastrointestinal Cancers Symposium; January 23-25, 2025; San Francisco, CA and online.

-3. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Colon Cancer V.2.2025. © National Comprehensive Cancer Network, Inc. 2025.
+3. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Colon Cancer V.5.2025. © National Comprehensive Cancer Network, Inc. 2025.
 All rights reserved.
-Accessed April 4, 2025.
+Accessed November 26, 2025.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
 NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.